TomiHiltunen/GAE-Go-image-optimizer/README.md

     * 0 = unlimited / no change.
     * Defaults to 0.
   * Leaves other kind of blobs untouched
-  * Returnes the same values as blobstore.ParseUploads()
+  * Returns the same values as blobstore.ParseUploads()

 Usage